With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

-These are the provisions and clauses that require the parties to positively do something to perform the contract.
+These are the provisions and clauses that require the parties to positively do something to perform the agreement.

-These are the contract terms that form the core of what supplier must do.
+These are other contract terms that form the core of what supplier must do.
 Clarity is especially important here.
 When it is not clear, you can get cascading problems.

 You need to work out whether your business can: